-- 70. The Precious Blood may be received in one of the following manners: - a. the concelebrants approach the altar, genuflect and then drink from the chalice; or - b. the concelebrants remain in their places and the deacon or one of the concelebrants may offer the chalice to each without saying the formula, 'The Blood of Christ.' - c.
-Alternatively, the chalice may be passed among the concelebrants.60
+- 70. The Precious Blood may be received in one of the following manners: - a. the concelebrants approach the altar and drink from the chalice; or - b. the concelebrants remain in their places and the deacon or one of the concelebrants may offer the chalice to each without saying the formula, 'The Blood of Christ.' - c.
+Alternatively, the chalice may be passed among the concelebrants.59